DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 measured their space themselves.
 I then had to arrange meetings and measuring sessions with them to see if our numbers matched’.

-<div class="streams"><hr class="streams" />There was this little office behind the reception that everyone from Urban Resort and Kaos Projects worked at.
+<div class="streams"><hr class="streams" />‘There was this little office behind the reception that everyone from Urban Resort and Kaos Projects worked at.
 That room was packed all the time.
-There was an enormous vibe going on.<hr class="streams" /></div>
+There was an enormous vibe going on’.<hr class="streams" /></div>

 Even with the difficulty of this task aside, his first impressions of the overall Volkskrant building project were quite overwhelming.
 Bas: